Schema#

 Complex Example#

-A whole complex example Index
+A whole complex example Index with different types of Fields for documents like this:

 <?php